Vixzyeee/Infrastructure_Docs/MTCNA/Module 1 (Introduction)/practice/lab3_(Connecting_via_SSH)/README.md

 - MAC connection works even without an IP address.
 - SSH requires the RouterBOARD and PC to have valid IP addresses in the same subnet.
 - SSH cannot be used until the router has an assigned IP on the interface being accessed.
+- SSH operates on TCP port 22 by default and can be managed or reconfigured through `/ip service`.

 Copyright © Christopher Aldrinovito 2025.
 All rights reserved.     |     Personal use only